Performative Activism Sparks Backlash Of New CBS Series ‘The Activist’

 Not America’s Next Top Activist 😭😭 https://t.co/YiJY0hGZzw— Fiona Applebum says #BlockShaunKing 🍎 (@WrittenByHanna) September 9, 2021

-Global Citizen has long since been criticized for its past efforts to gamify activism and cater to the comfort of the rich and powerful.
-The Activist is just the organization’s latest effort.
+Global Citizen has long since been criticised for its past efforts to gamify activism and cater to the comfort of the rich and powerful.
+The Activist is just the organisation’s latest effort.
 Meanwhile, activism can cost people their lives.

 As activists are jailed, maimed and killed around the world, this is grotesque. https://t.co/7Sdu9IdLzy— Yuen Chan (@xinwenxiaojie) September 10, 2021